TheJebForge/RGUI/README.md

 ## Widgets that are included with this library
 ### Containers
 Widgets that define the layout of your screen, all of them layout child widgets in one way or another
+- `ui.background(color: color, child: LayoutFunc): LayoutFunc` - adds a background color around the child
+- `ui.frame(color: color, child: LayoutFunc): LayoutFunc` - draws a frame on the edges of the child
+- `ui.center(child: LayoutFunc): LayoutFunc` - places child into the center of the container, takes as much space as it can!
 - `ui.inset(top: number, bottom: number, left: number, right: number): Inset` - this widget will inset a child widget with provided margins
   - `.top`, `.bottom`, `.left`, `.right` - margin properties
   - `Inset:layout(child: LayoutFunc): LayoutFunc` - takes in a child widget to inset and returns its layouting function
 - `ui.uniformInset(uni: number): Inset` - same as above, but all sides will have the same provided value
+- `ui.stack(axis: number?, alignment: number?, gap: number?, ...: LayoutFunc): LayoutFunc` - layouts its children one after the other on the provided axis, aligns them with provided alignment, and adds provided gap between each child
+  - default `axis` is horizontal
+  - default `alignment` is start alignment
+  - default `gap` is 0
+- `ui.flex(axis: number?, alignment: number?, expand: boolean?, ...: FlexChild): LayoutFunc` - flexbox, container that lays out children one after the other, but also supports children that expand to cover a ratio of the available space, `expand` should be true if you want expanding children to work
+  - default `axis` is horizontal
+  - default `alignment` is start alignment
+- `ui.rigid(widget: LayoutFunc): FlexChild` - wraps a widget into a type that above mentioned `flex` would understand as fixed size child
+- `ui.flexed(flex: number, widget: LayoutFunc): FlexChild` - wraps a widget into a type that above mentioned `flex` would understand as expanding child

 ### Stateful widgets
 Widgets that require a separately provided state to function, you do want to keep your list scroll position, right?